Health Assured large logo

 • Heavy periods

-Some women find that endometriosis can have a huge impact on life, and this can also lead to depression or other mental health issues.
+Some women find that endometriosis can have a huge impact on life, which may also lead to depression or other mental health issues.

 What causes endometriosis?